Aluminum blocks

 While a manual mill could have manufactured these, it

 would have been beyond prohibitive.
-Been there, done that with my drill press, not interested.
+Like several work days, no thanks, not interested.

 Besides, each hole required two drilling operations,